An island is a piece of land with water all around it.

 The few oceanic islands that are not volcanic are tectonic.
 This happens where plate movements have lifted up the deep ocean floor to above the surface.
 Macquarie Island in the Pacific is an example of an island formed by movement of tectonic plates.

 The largest islands

-The six largest islands on Earth are Greenland (it's the biggest island), New Guinea, Borneo, Madagascar, Baffin Island and Sumatra.
+The six largest islands on Earth are: Greenland (the biggest), New Guinea, Borneo, Madagascar, Baffin Island and Sumatra.

-Go here for a map showing the location of the largest islands in the world.
+Look at a map to see the location of the largest islands in the world.

 Other kinds of islands: